24secondss/BigData_WS_22-23_OpenCell-ID/README.md

   - Open Frontend on [VM's external IP-Adress]:3000
   - Fill inputfields with desired longitute and latitude
   - Wait until all results are displayed

+Herefore its important, that the Port 3000 is open via the firewall-settings for your gcloud vm!